 Choosing the right paint booth can be very tricky sometimes.
 The paint booth is a broad term that encompasses both high-production booths and the basic space.
 These booths have many features and additional systems incorporated in them.
 The type of the booth chosen is mainly dependent on the user’s needs and preferences.
 Some will prefer a basic set up that can grow with their business while others are interested in high-production paint booths.
 Factors considered when choosing a wooden paint booth include size, budget, and booth location.
-This article is going to discuss the different types of woodworking paint booths.

 Nature of the business